blockjoy/blockvisor/README.md

 #### Node-Snapshot Mapping

-Specific data snapshot is associated with a given node via so-called `storage_key`.
+A specific data snapshot is associated with a given node variant via the `storage_key` field in the node `babel.yaml`.
-It is a key defined in `babel.yaml` for each node image variant.
-Base on that the API knows which data set match the node created from given image variant.
+Based on that the API knows which data set matches the node that is requesting the data from any given image variant.

-NOTE: Data set for given `storage_key` may be uploaded periodically (with more recent data), hence snapshots are automatically versioned.
+Usually, in order to keep dataset up to date, uploads should be triggered periodically (e.g. via a scheduled task).
+In order to account for these consecutive uploads, the API will automatically version the datasets.

+Note: The API itself or Blockvisor won't handle any cleanups of old datasets, it's your responsibility to ensure that old datasets are removed when they are no longer needed.

 #### Chunks Granularity Impact

 While in theory chunk size can be arbitrary, in practice it may have significant impact on upload/download performance and reliability.
 Smaller chunks generate bigger manifest (more chunks to describe), but bigger chunks are harder to upload in single POST request.
-In upload case chunks size has also direct impact on memory consumption.
+In the upload case, chunks size has also direct impact on memory consumption.
-If compression is enabled chunk size is not know upfront, so uploader needs to read all data into memory before being sent.
+If compression is enabled, chunk size is not known upfront, so the uploader needs to read all data into memory before being uploaded.
-Because of that memory consumption may rise up to chunk size times max_runners.
+As a consequence, memory consumption may rise up to the chunk size times the number of max_runners.
-Empirically it was found that chunk size around 500MB works optimal.
+Empirically, it was determined that chunk size around 500MB works best for mainstream cloud providers.

 #### DownloadJob Steps